one3qualsone/elastic-finance/frontend/src/app/learn/beginner/buffett-stock-basics/buffett-stock-basics.md

 - Does the company have a sustainable competitive advantage?
 - Is the industry likely to exist in its current form over the long term?

-This long-term perspective allows him to benefit from compounding returns and minimize transaction costs and taxes.
+This long-term perspective allows him to benefit from compounding returns and minimise transaction costs and taxes.

 ### 3. The Stock Must Be Managed by Vigilant Leaders